mjcronin/covid-risk-bayes/README.md

 ## Disclaimer
 This project is simply intended as a proof of concept, and is neither peer-reviewed nor actively maintained (althogh development is ongoing).
 As such, users should not make decisions based on the model output.
 ## Introduction
 An app to predict the probability that an individual has an active COVID infection based on current local conditions.
+An online version will be available shortly on the Streamlit hosting platform, pending account approval.

 To run from command line (`bash` or `zsh`):
 - Create virtual environment (reccommended):